 Along with medical professionals from other disciplines, naturopathic doctors are actively engaged in collaborative efforts to solve America’s opioid problem.
 This includes participating in working groups to develop better pain management practices and modify national prescribing habits to limit the overuse of opioids.
 One example is the policy brief for the PAINS project, “Never-Only Opioids: The Imperative for Early Use of Non-Pharmacological Approaches and Practitioners in Pain Care.”
 Naturopathic doctors played a leading role in the development and dissemination of the brief.

+A service for consumers from the American Association of Naturopathic Physicians (AANP) and the Institute for Natural Medicine (INM).
 The AANP and the INM would like to acknowledge Amy Rothenberg, ND for her contributions to the content of this FAQ.
 Some of the content for the FAQ appeared in articles by Dr. Rothenberg in the Boston Globe and Huffington Post.